slim-bean/loki-shell/article/article.md

 Check out the [getting started guide for logcli](https://grafana.com/docs/loki/latest/getting-started/logcli/) to learn more about querying.

 Save your `.zshrc` file and reload it with `source ~/.zshrc` or restart your shell!

+On macOs the `stdbuf` utility doesn't exist.
+Homebrew has a version called `gstdbuf`.
+It can be installed using `brew install coreutils`.
+The function in the `.zshrc` has to be updated with the new name.

 ### Step 4: Try it out!